Surfshark vs PureVPN: which VPN is right for you?

 Nevertheless, now, PureVPN is one of the few VPNs that have an always-on-audit.
 This means the company can be audited at any time without prior notice.
 Consequently, no security or privacy gap can be covered, and your privacy remains always protected.

 Now, Surfshark has a spotless history with no security breaches or privacy violations.
-It follows a strict no-logs policy, meaning it doesn’t collect any activity logs.
+It follows a strict no-logs policy that was audited by the Deloitte firm, meaning it doesn’t collect any activity logs.
 The company has also undergone two independent security audits performed by Cure53 penetration testers.
 After testing browser extensions, the application, and the infrastructure, there were no flaws, and the overall result was splendid.

 So, perhaps PureVPN’s location is better, but Surfshark is still a more reliable option to stay fully anonymous online.